The Beautiful Meaning and Purpose of Advent

 weeks of advent

 The four Sundays of Advent each have a specific theme or focus.
 The purpose of each theme is to spend time reflecting on the true meaning of the season - the life of Jesus Christ.
 The goal should be to come before God with a sincere heart and to worship Jesus Christ.
-To help the observation of these weeks, many churches led their congregation through Advent Readings.
-This tradition includes the reading of Scriptures that reflect the theme of each week.
+To help observe these weeks, many churches led their congregation through Advent Readings.
+This tradition includes the reading of Scriptures that reflect each week's theme.
 Whether in a traditional church or at home with your family, these Bible verses are a great way to reflect on the promise of the Messiah both yesterday, today, and tomorrow.

 First Sunday of Advent Week 1: Hope (or promise)